AstarNetwork/builders-program/README.md

-# Shiden Network Acceleration Program
+# Acceleration Program for Plasm Network and Shiden Network

 insert community designed banner image of the program